RV AC Freezing Up in Miami, FL

 What is the most likely cause based on this guide?

 Restricted airflow due to dirty filters or blocked ducts (high confidence).
-In Miami's humid climate, restricted airflow is a common cause of AC freezing, as it prevents proper heat exchange.
+In Miami's humid climate, restricted airflow often leads to freezing issues as the AC struggles to maintain temperature.

 What is the best prevention habit?

-Regularly clean or replace AC filters to maintain airflow.
+Regularly check and replace air filters to maintain airflow.

 What should I check before calling a technician?